Alcoholism (AUD)

 Why do Tremors Occur?

 As mentioned, tremors are a sign of alcohol withdrawal, which occurs when a person who consumes large quantities of alcohol reduces or stops his or her drinking.
-According to a 2018 report in the Journal of Clinical and Experimental Hepatology, withdrawal symptoms are a result of physiological imbalances that happen when a person abuses alcohol.
+According to a 2018 report in the Journal of Clinical and Experimental Hepatology, withdrawal symptoms are a result of physiological imbalances that happen when a person misuses alcohol.

 Excessive alcohol consumption affects the nervous system, so when a person reduces drinking or stops it altogether, the nervous system experiences dysfunction.
 It becomes overactive, ultimately leading to withdrawal symptoms like tremors.